-Constructive Alignment: What Is It and Why Is It So Important?
+What Is Constructive Alignment and Why Is It So Important?

 What is Constructive Alignment?

-Constructive alignment means aligning the predetermined competencies, the learning and teaching activities, and the assessment types.
+Constructive alignment means bringing into alignment the predetermined competencies, the learning and teaching activities, and the assessment types.
 It is one of the most influential principles in higher education.

-When creating a course (unit), you should consider the following three questions:
+When designing a programme or course unit, you should consider the following three questions:

-- What should students know or master after the course or the course unit?
+- What should students know or master after the programme or the course unit?
 In other words, which objectives (learning outcomes or course competencies) do you aim to reach with these students?

-- Which educational and teaching activities are required to teach the students these competencies?
+- Which teaching and learning activities are required to teach the students these competencies?

-- How can you evaluate if students truly master the intended competencies?
+- How to assess whether or not students truly master the intended competencies?

-A qualitative learning process properly aligns these three elements (objectives, educational and teaching activities, and evaluation methods); they are then “constructively aligned”.
+A high-quality learning process properly aligns these three elements (objectives, teaching and learning activities, and assessment methods); they are then “constructively aligned”.

-To develop a “constructively aligned” course unit, you should start from the intended competencies, after which you should select the most appropriate educational and teaching activities, and evaluation methods for these specific competencies.
+To develop a “constructively aligned” course unit, you should start from the intended competencies, after which you should select the most appropriate education and teaching activities, and assessment methods for these specific competencies.
 These competencies always comprise a verb that refers to what students have to master, for example:

 - apply theory X to Y